RalfEggert/FrilleZFTool/README.md

  * Creation of
    * a new project (install the ZF2 skeleton application)
    * a new module
-   * a new controller and add configuration
+   * a new controller (optional add configuration and a factory)
    * a new action in a controller
-   * a new controller factory
+   * a new view helper (optional add configuration and a factory)
    * basic routing for a module
  * Generate classmap and change Module.php to use it
  * [Application diagnostics](docs/DIAGNOSTICS.md)